Skip to main content

 working in Anycast Multi-homing mode MUST use the same VNI or

-label to identify the Broadcast Domain that makes use of the
+label to identify the Broadcast Domain associated with that

 Ethernet Segment.
 For non-MPLS NVO3 tunnels, using the same VNI